ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a name="pa:code-mentor"></a>
 <h3>Code Mentoring</h3>

+Programming and computer science are cumulative topics, where later concepts build heavily on earlier ones.
+In addition, the process of revision is important in programming.
+To that end, we offer code mentoring sessions to students whose programming assignments get low scores.

 On each programming assignment, if you get less than 70% of the points, we will contact you to schedule a _code mentoring_ session with a staff member.
 Partners on pair programming assignments will be contacted individually.